SHARE

 Security / January 24, 2023

-Observability vs. Monitoring: How to Differentiate?
+Observability vs. Monitoring: Key Differences Explained

 As IT infrastructures have evolved beyond on-premises data centers to include the private cloud, public cloud, hybrid cloud, and multi-cloud architectures industry, so has the need for effective monitoring and observability strategies and tools.
 While each offers different insights, people often confuse the two and even use the terms for the same things.
 There are a few notable differences, but they work together to identify areas of weakness within a system and provide information to troubleshoot the issue.
 Observability is especially important, as monitoring does not work on a system that is not observable.
 Read on to learn more about observability vs. monitoring and why you need to utilize them both.